-The mapping of two decades of scholarship on the intersection of social media and social movements has clarified that most of the unforeseen developments of datafication (Meyer 2024) have been thoroughly researched using multiple theoretical and methodological approaches.
-The investigation of our first research question (RQ1: Canonical literature) shows that despite earlier claims about the disconnect of SMSM scholarship from established canons, the field has drawn on four areas of canonical literature: political participation; collective action; communication and media studies; and the public sphere.
-In contrast to claims about the lack of interdisciplinary dialogue in SMSM research, our co-citation analysis shows that scholars have substantially integrated these traditions.
+Our mapping of two decades of scholarship on the intersection of social media and social movements has clarified that most of the unforeseen developments of datafication (Meyer 2024) have been thoroughly researched using multiple theoretical and methodological approaches.
+The investigation of our first research question (RQ1: Canonical literature) shows that despite earlier claims about the disconnectedness of SMSM scholarship from established canons, the field has drawn on four areas of canonical literature: political participation, collective action, communication and media studies, and the public sphere.
+Contrary to claims about the lack of interdisciplinary dialogue in SMSM research, our co-citation analysis shows that scholars have substantially integrated these traditions.

 Our analysis based on the second research question (RQ2: Thematic evolution) shows that four of the five broad developments brought about by datafication (Meyer 2024) have been thoroughly studied, including the low cost of participation, the rapid dissemination of information, and the rise of top-down and bottom-up authoritarian processes.
-Scholars have investigated these developments through several lenses: individual-level parameters of political participation; organizational-level analysis of collective action and mobilization; the dissemination of information and movement frames through networks analysis; content analysis of hashtag activism as a new public sphere; and the rise of top-down and bottom-up anti-democratic processes.
+Scholars have investigated these developments through several lenses: individual-level parameters of political participation, organizational-level analyses of collective action and mobilization, the dissemination of information and movement frames through networks analysis, content analysis of hashtag activism as a new public sphere, and the rise of top-down and bottom-up anti-democratic processes.

 However, our findings show a paucity of research into developments related to social media’s adverse effects on movements’ organizational dynamics, including their durability and internal checks and balances, as well as the effect of social media on movements’ long-term impact.
-We identified several studies that focus on the negative effects of social media on movements’ organizational dynamics, including the debilitating effect of profit-driven algorithms and the lack of institutionalized infrastructure (Etter and Albu 2021; Shahin and Ng 2022).
+We have identified several studies that focus on the negative effects of social media on movements’ organizational dynamics, including the debilitating effect of profit-driven algorithms and the lack of institutionalized infrastructure (Etter and Albu 2021; Shahin and Ng 2022).
 However, the absence of thematic clusters that focus on these themes in the co-occurrence maps suggests that these themes have been under-researched compared with the other themes we identified.
-This finding may be a result of scholars’ tendency to focus on high-profile case studies at the expense of studying social movement initiatives that have been hampered or sidelined.
+This finding may be a result of scholars’ tendency to focus on high-profile case studies at the expense of studying initiatives that have been hampered or sidelined.
 More research is needed to understand how social media may negatively affect the organizational dynamics and long-term political impact of contemporary movements.

-Our analysis of the evolution of methods in SMSM research, regarding our third research question (RQ3: Methods evolution), shows a shift from an initial focus on traditional methods, such as focus groups, interviews, and surveys toward a rising interest in computational content analysis methods, such as topic modeling and sentiment analysis.
+Our analysis of the evolution of methods in SMSM research, regarding our third research question (RQ3: Methods evolution), shows a shift from an initial focus on traditional methods, such as focus groups, interviews, and surveys, toward a rising interest in computational content analysis methods, such as topic modeling and sentiment analysis.
 These developments offer important opportunities for SMSM scholars to delve deeper into the informational content and affective tone of messages on social media.

-Notably, the main persistent gap in the literature that we identified—the study of constraints on movements’ organizational dynamics and long-term impact in the age of datafication—requires multi-method approaches to break new ground.
+Notably, the main persistent gaps in the literature that we identified—the study of constraints on movements’ organizational dynamics and long-term impact in the age of datafication—require multi-method approaches to break new ground.
 A combination of methodological tools is needed to study the dissolution of movements or the dynamics of internal dissent, including in-depth qualitative analyses, event data, and other traditional tools.